 Small dogs tend to become snappy with children because, well, they’re just trying to protect themselves.
-They know how fragile they are, and when kids play rough, they won’t take the punches without defending themselves.
+They know how fragile they are, and when kids play rough, they won’t take the punches without at least trying to defend themselves.

 Most pet allergies are triggered by exposure to dander, which is essentially dandruff on your Boston Terrier.
 As such, dander gets released into the air whenever your dog sheds their fur.
 So really, a low-shedding dog produces less dander.

 Though Boston Terriers aren’t technically hypoallergenic dogs, they are low-shedding dog breeds.
-Not only does this mean grooming will be easier, but they may be better for children that are allergic to dogs.
+Not only does this mean grooming will be easier, but they may be better for kids that are allergic to dogs.

-Fortunately, Boston Terriers were bred with a single coat, as opposed to a double coat.
+Boston Terriers were bred with a single coat, as opposed to a double coat.
 It’s a single layer of fur that’s both thin and short.
-But whether you have a kid that suffers from allergies, they’re relatively easy to maintain – even kids can help out!
+But whether you have a kid that suffers from allergies, they’re relatively easy to maintain.
+In fact, even the kids can help out!

 Despite their small size, Boston Terriers make decent guard dogs.
-A huge reason why they do is because of their instincts.
-They are actually very protective of their families, including the children of the pack.
+A large part of why they are is because of their instincts.
+They’re actually very protective of their families, including the children of the pack.